On this page

 The website is based on extensive research (PDF 1.3MB) throughout Northern Ireland in 2010.

 Advice NI is a membership organisation that exists to promote, support and develop the independent advice sector across Northern Ireland.
-It acts as an umbrella body for approximately sixty five members, offering them a single voice and the power of one when a smaller organisation, on its own, would not be heard.
+It acts as an umbrella body for approximately 70 members, offering them a single voice and the power of one when a smaller organisation, on its own, would not be heard.
 Far beyond the strength of a network, Advice NI facilitates the great work that each member organisation performs even down to the ICT packages, case management software and the Professional Indemnity available to each.
 It leaves your organisation free to do the job that it was set-up to do – advise those that need impartial and independent advice the most.

 Our members are perfectly placed to know the advisory needs of individuals, local communities and the socially excluded.
 They see the effects of policy decisions on ordinary people.
 An ever important aspect of the work that we do, therefore, is social policy.
 Advice NI gives a voice to those who bear the brunt of social welfare initiatives and who are driven to seek advice from our members.
 In this way, we can help join the big debate and inform the decision-makers.